From our beginnings in the late 19th century we have grown to become the busiest emergency ambulance service in the world. This is our story.

 As the Second World War approached, an auxillary ambulance service was set up as part of the Government’s civil defence service.
 Ennis Smith became a well-known figure for she was the youngest ambulance driver at the age of just 16.
 After the war, she joined London Ambulance Service.

-The National Health Service is born
+Introducing the National Health Service

 Post-war reorganisation led to the National Health Service Act of 1948.
 As part of this, for the first time, there was a requirement for ambulances to be available for all those who needed them.